woutervanvliet/react-t7e/README.md

 As shown in the example, you can load .mo files with the Fetch API.
 But that's not the only way.
 The only thing that matters, is that you get the contents of your .mo file as `ArrayBuffer`.

-If you use webpack, consider [arraybuffer-loader](https://github.com/pine/arraybuffer-loader) and you can it like so:
+If you use webpack, consider [arraybuffer-loader](https://github.com/pine/arraybuffer-loader) and you can use it like so:

 ```javascript
 import ReactDOM from 'react-dom';